spencee1315/reading-notes/css-reading.md

 An HTML page can use more than one CSS style sheet.
 To do this it could have a link element for every CSS file it uses.
 EX. one CSS file to control the presentation (such as fonts and colors) and a second to control the layout.

 - Internal:

 ```css
 <style type="text/css">
 ```

 Benefits to an External-
-when building a site with ore than one page, you should use an eternal style sheet:
+Wen building a site with ore than one page, you should use an eternal style sheet:

 - Allows all pages to use the same style rules (rather than repeating them in each page)
 - Keeps the content separate from how the page looks.